gvwilson/thirdbit/src/fiction/iffy/index.md

 A light began blinking in his temple.
 "Wait… wait… now!"
-He pointed at a buckle on the exoskeleton just as it clicked.
+He jerked his chin at a buckle on the exoskeleton just as it clicked.
 Iffy yanked it open.
 Underneath,
 Honesty's Marine blue thermals were black with blood.